leonard-de-vinci/DatasetSegmentedAnnotationPlateform/README.md

 - ← or ↓ arrow : go to the previous sample
 - → or ↑ arrow : go to the next sample
 - Suppr : Delete the current sample
-- Z button : navigate between zoom mode (No zoom, x2, x3, x4, x5)
+- Z button : navigate between zoom modes (No zoom, x2, x3, x4, x5)
 - Q button : Exit